vivekmunde/pusu/README.md

   ...
 ```

-The subscriber receives two arguments as date and company id.
+The subscriber used to receive two arguments as date and company id.

 ```
 import { subscribe } from 'pusu';